Land Documents and Titles In Nigeria You Need To Know

 Difference Between Certificate Of Occupancy & Right Of Occupancy

-The difference between a Certificate of Occupancy (C of O) and a Right of Occupancy (R of O) is crucial for making informed decisions regarding land ownership.
+The difference between a Certificate of Occupancy (C of O) and a Right of Occupancy (R of O) is critical for making informed decisions regarding land ownership.
 Here’s a breakdown of their key differences:

 Strength of Title: